lukasd2/phrmx-components/components/result-media/README.md

 };
 ```

-- List of all QueryText class properties.
+- List of all ResultMedia class properties.
 Refer to Lit Reactive properties for more details about the reactive update cycle [https://lit.dev/docs/components/properties/].
 Also the difference between attributes and properties [https://open-wc.org/guides/knowledge/attributes-and-properties/].

 ```javascript
 this.headerTitle = 'This is your header title'; // Header title